ncatlab/nlab-content/pages/3/2/6/0/623/content.md

 $$a(p)(c) = s_0(p)c s_0(p)^{-1}.$$

 * Suppose next that $NG_k = 1$ for $k \gt 2$, then the Moore complex is a [[2-crossed module]] in the sense of Conduch&#233;.
 Such objects model all [[homotopy 3-types]].
-They are related to the [[crossed squares]] of Guin-Valery and Loday, in that there is a functor $(crossed squares) \to (2-crossed modules)$ which preserves homotopy types, but crossed squares have the advantage that there is a homotopically defined functor with values in crossed squares, related to classical homotopy invariants of pairs and triads, and which satisfies a Higher Homotopy van Kampen theorem, so that some calculations are possible.
+They are related to the [[crossed squares]] of Guin-Valery and Loday, in that there is a functor from crossed squares to $2$-crossed modules which preserves homotopy types, but crossed squares have the advantage that there is a homotopically defined functor with values in crossed squares, related to classical homotopy invariants of pairs and triads, and which satisfies a Higher Homotopy van Kampen theorem, so that some calculations are possible.